FACULTY OF HUMANITIES

 Why do we study Religious Education?

 Religious Education at The Green School for Girls plays a vital role within the curriculum and the wider context of the School.
-As an Anglican school, Religious Education is integral in delivering social, moral, spiritual and cultural aspects of learning.
+As a Church of England school, Religious Education is integral in delivering social, moral, spiritual and cultural aspects of learning.
 We look to be forward thinking and dynamic, offering outstanding teaching and learning that is challenging and engaging.
 The study of religious education aims to make all students religiously literate while undertaking a journey of discovery about belief systems, ethical choices, philosophical arguments and their own faith.

 Our students will: